computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 decided to go rogue and give 6 stars.
 Pft.)
 The text of the review and the star rating are separated by a single tab character.
 There is also a file called `stopwords.txt`, which you will use for question 6.

-In the `wine_text_processing` function in `python_questions.py`, write code that answers each of the following questions and prints the answer to standard output.
-Since this is a tutorial, there are no secrets: your script should produce [this output](downloads/hw1/key.txt) when you are done.
+In the `wine_text_processing` function in `python_questions.py`, write code that answers each of the following questions and prints the answer to standard output, followed by a newline.
+Since this uestion is meant as a tutorial, there are no secrets: your script should produce
+[this output](downloads/hw1/key.txt) when you are done.
 I will compare the output of your script directly to this answer key, so start early and come ask for help if you get stuck!
+For questions where there are ties, either answer will be accepted as correct.
 I highly recommend looking into the functions available in the [python string module](https://docs.python.org/2/library/string.html).

 1. What is the distribution over star ratings?